About The Canadian Celiac Association

 The Gluten Problem, Found, Treated, Cured.

-The Victoria Chapter is one of twenty-eight affiliated chapters comprising the Canadian Celiac Association.
-The Victoria Chapter first started in 1984.
-The Victoria Chapter covers Vancouver Island and the Gulf Islands and even has members in the Yukon.
-There are two satellite support groups on Vancouver Island, one in Nanaimo and one in Comox.
-We currently have around 430 members.
+We are one of twenty-eight affiliated groups comprising the Canadian Celiac Association.
+The Victoria Support Group first started in 1984 and covers Vancouver Island and the Gulf Islands.
+There are two other support groups on Vancouver Island, one in Nanaimo and one in Comox.

 To view other celiac chapters across Canada, click here.